0x7ffc/0x7ffc.github.io/_posts/2020-06-01-things-I-wish-I-knew-when-learning-c.md

 ---
 layout: post
 title: "Things I Wish I Knew When Learning C"
-description: "Some interesting aspects of C that I wich I knew, such as The Clockwise/Spiral rule, Structure padding, Anonymous struct / union, X Macros and many others."
+description: "Some interesting aspects of C that I wish I knew, such as The Clockwise/Spiral rule, Structure padding, Anonymous struct / union, X Macros and many others."
 ---

 ## The Clockwise/Spiral rule